-It is also getting increasingly easier for organizations reduce energy use and achieve this goal using technology without having to “remember” to do it yourself.
-Organizations can never go wrong by investing in energy management software.
-There are varied software options to choose from depending on the organizational objective.
+It is also getting increasingly easier for organisations reduce energy use and achieve this goal using technology without having to “remember” to do it yourself.
+Organisations can never go wrong by investing in energy management software.
+There are varied software options to choose from depending on the organisational objective.

-Some of the energy management objectives that organizations may need to meet are:
+Some of the energy management objectives that organisations may need to meet are:

 • Establishing baseline energy use